excap3r/music-discord-rich-presence-macos/README.md

   - Ensure both Discord and Deezer applications are running
   - Check that Discord's game activity setting is enabled in User Settings > Activity Status
   - Restart Discord if the Rich Presence doesn't appear after a few minutes

+- **Song detection not working on macOS:**
+  - Make sure nowplaying-cli is properly installed: `npm install -g nowplaying-cli`
+  - Verify nowplaying-cli works by running `nowplaying-cli get-raw` in terminal
+  - Ensure Media Remote framework permissions are granted for your terminal/application

 - **Application crashes:**
   - Check the log file `deezer_rpc.log` for detailed error messages